EVERY PICTURE TELLS A STORY

 Left ~ Right:

-Derek Carter, Pat Ray, Arthur Dyval, unknown Collins & Peter Dove c1944
+Derek Carter, Pat Ray, Arthur Divall, unknown Collins &

 Above & Below

-Ex-LB&SCR tank engines photographed whilst shunting in Eastbourne yard.
+Ex-LB&SCR tanking engines photographed whilst shunting in Eastbourne yard.

-The era was post Nationalisation (c1949) and neither of the locos display the British Railways logo, but they do have their new British Railway prefixed number, indicating that they are both ex-Southern Railway engines.
+The era was post Nationalisation (c1949) and neither of the locos display the British Railways logo, but they do have their new British Railways prefixed number, indicating that they are both ex-Southern Railway engines

 Driver Roy Tutt & Fireman Bob Waghorne in C1963.